Ideas for Military Care Packages

 - Purchase a roll of paper from the party or office supply section.

-- Have each member of the family lay on on unrolled portion of the paper with arms outstretched.
+- Have each member of the family lay on the unrolled portion of the paper with arms outstretched.
 Have another family member trace their shape (neck, shoulders to fingers, and back again) on the paper.

 - Color or decorate as desired.
 Write personal messages of love.